SeatMaxSeatMax

 Per-terminal pickup zones

-At airports like LAX, JFK, and ORD, different terminals have different pickup locations — sometimes a mile apart.
-SeatMax maps terminal-level pickup zones for 40+ airports so riders in the same group are actually at the same curb.
+At airports like LAX, JFK, ORD, and YYZ, different terminals have different pickup locations — sometimes a mile apart.
+SeatMax maps terminal-level pickup zones for 60+ airports across the USA and Canada so Riders in the same group are actually at the same curb.

 Intelligent vehicle selection